Sensors » Pololu QTR Reflectance Sensors » Older QTR Sensors »

 Note: The QTR-8RC reflectance sensor array requires digital I/O lines to take readings.
 The similar QTR-8A reflectance sensor array is available with analog outputs, and the reflectance sensor is available individually as a QTR-1RC reflectance sensor or QTR-1A reflectance sensor.

 The QTR-8RC reflectance sensor array is intended as a line sensor, but it can be used as a general-purpose proximity or reflectance sensor.
 The module is a convenient carrier for eight IR emitter and receiver (phototransistor) pairs evenly spaced at intervals of 0.375" (9.525 mm).
 To use a sensor, you must first charge the output node by applying a voltage to its OUT pin.
-You can then read the reflectance by withdrawing the externally supplied voltage and timing how long it takes the output voltage to decay due to the integrated phototransistor.
+You can then read the reflectance by withdrawing that externally applied voltage on the OUT pin and timing how long it takes the output voltage to decay due to the integrated phototransistor.
 Shorter decay time is an indication of greater reflection.
 This measurement approach has several advantages, especially when coupled with the ability of the QTR-8RC module to turn off LED power: